Skip to main content

 23 mentions Positive Neutral Negative

-The story in "Talisman: Horus Heresy" is rooted in the Warhammer 40,000 universe, allowing players to engage in quests that reflect the epic battles and lore of the Horus Heresy.
-While the game offers a rich thematic experience, some players feel that it struggles with narrative coherence, as it conflates significant events in the timeline, which can detract from immersion.
-Overall, fans of the franchise appreciate the connection to the lore, but the gameplay mechanics can sometimes hinder the storytelling experience.
+The story in "Talisman: Horus Heresy" is rooted in the Warhammer 40,000 universe, where players embody space marine warlords on a quest to build their armies and complete missions related to the legendary battle for Terra.
+While the game offers a rich thematic experience for fans, some players feel that it struggles with narrative coherence, misrepresenting key events in the Horus Heresy timeline, which can detract from immersion.
+Overall, the game provides a blend of quests and strategic gameplay, appealing to those who appreciate the lore, despite some frustrations with mission accessibility and AI behavior.

 • “Will you help Horus in his quest or will you assist the Emperor to successfully eliminate the greatest Warmaster and traitor of mankind?”